Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 With a cash-out refinance, you add more money to your loan amount.
 In return, you get cashback to use in whatever way you need.

-A cash-out refinance is a good decision for many homeowners, but it's not for everyone.
+A cash-out refinance is a good decision for many homeowners, but it's not for everyone at every moment.
 We'll talk more about why people choose to refinance with a cash-out loan, and if it's right for you.

 You might think a cash-out refinance is the same as a HELOC (Home Equity Line of Credit).
 While the idea of using your home's equity for funds is similar between the two, a cash-out refinance is not the same as a HELOC.